funeralist/autofishing/README.md

 pip install keyboard
 ```

-This shitty tool is made for the tightest screen bounds and 1920x1080 screen resolution.
+This shitty tool is made for the tightest screen bounds and 1920x1080 screen resolution (change either setting or capture dictionary in config).

+If you need you can add delay before catching in config, since some get empty hooks without it for some reason.

 Also put brightness to lowest and window mode to "windowed fullsreen" just to be safe.